kstenerud/concise-encoding/cte-specification.md

 Temporal types record time with varying degrees of precision.

-Fields other than year can be pre-padded with zeros (`0`) up to their maximum allowed digits for aesthetic reasons if desired.
+Fields other than year can be pre-padded with zeros (`0`) up to their maximum allowed digits.

 ### Date